khudgins/documentation/agent/linux/setupEncryption.rst

 INVOCATION
 ~~~~~~~~~~

-This script is called by enStratus when starting a server that has been configured to use volume encryption
+This script is called by Enstratius when starting a server that has been configured to use volume encryption
 (either stand-alone servers launched from the Machine Image list or servers in a deployment when Use Encryption is selected in the Launch Configuration).